Create a content managed website

 This tutorial helps you getting an overview how you can create projects, content types, fields, and most importantly documents.
 We are going to create a very simple website with a homepage and few other pages.
 You can find more details about this project (full content type and field descriptions, and a sample UI with source code) in the coming weeks.

-You can follow this tutorial and create the components yourself, or if you want to get started even quicker, you can create the project scaffold by selecting the Sample website template when creating a project.
+You can follow this tutorial and create the components yourself, or if you want to get started even quicker, you can create the project scaffold by selecting the Sample blog template when creating a project.

 Create an account